IN THIS GUIDE

 Like dill, fennel plants are characterised by sprigs of bright yellow blooms in the summertime.

-The dainty leaves and delicate white blossoms of fenugreek are pretty enough in their own right, but the seeds are the main attraction from a culinary and medicinal perspective.
+The dainty leaves and delicate white blossoms of fenugreek are pretty enough in their own right, but the seeds are the main attraction from a culinary perspective.

-It can add a maple syrup-style sweetness to certain dishes, while it’s said to have an easing effect on troubled digestive tracts.
+It can add a maple syrup-style sweetness to certain dishes. [source]

 It’s not one of the most widely used herbs for nothing!